Russian Art (c.30,000 BCE - 1920)

 OF VISUAL ART

 Fine art in Russia dates back to the Stone Age.
 The earliest known work of Russian art is the Bone Venus of Kostenky (c.30,000 BCE), a mammoth bone carving of a female figure, discovered in Kostenki, dating from the Aurignacian Period.
 A similar piece of prehistoric sculpture, carved out of limestone rock was discovered nearby, dating from about 23,000 BCE.
-Two other prehistoric Russian sculptures included the Venus of Garagino (c.22,000 BCE), a volcanic rock carving of a female with a huge belly, dating from the Gravettian Period, was unearthed in the Ukraine, while a mammoth ivory carving of a female figure, dating to 21,000 BCE was discovered near Lake Baikal in Siberia.
+Two other items of Russian prehistoric art include the Venus of Garagino (c.22,000 BCE), a volcanic rock carving of a female with a huge belly, dating from the Gravettian Period, was unearthed in the Ukraine, and a mammoth ivory carving of a female figure, dating to 21,000 BCE was found near Lake Baikal in Siberia.

 MEANING OF ART